Punctuation for Class 7

 → A complete sentence also known as an independent clause, is a group of words that expresses a complete thought or idea.

-→ It typically consists of a subject (who or what the sentence is about) and a predicate (what the subject is doing or what is happening).
+→ It includes a subject (who or what the sentence is about) and a predicate (what the subject is doing or what is happening).

 → A complete sentence must be punctuated with a period (.), an exclamation mark (!), or a question mark (?) at the end.